 Documents to download

 Since the introduction of independent taxation in 1990, all individuals have been assessed for tax as separate persons.
 This reform reversed a principle that had underpinned the tax system for almost two hundred years: that a married woman’s income was simply part of her husband’s income, and should be taxed as such.

 As part of this reform a new tax allowance, the married couple’s allowance (MCA), was introduced.
 The MCA could be claimed by all married couples.
-In April 2000 the MCA was withdrawn from all couples, except those who had already reached the age of 65 or over.
+In April 2000 the MCA was withdrawn from all couples, except couples where at least one partner had already reached the age of 65 or over.
 This remains the case.
-As a consequence only those couples in which one partner is at least 88 years old will be entitled to claim the MCA in the coming tax year (2022/23).
+As a result only those couples in which one partner reached the age of 90 or over before 6 April 2025 is entitled to claim the MCA in the current tax year (2025/26).

-Initially eligible couples had to register online for the ‘marriage allowance’ but may now apply by writing to HMRC or by phone, using HMRC’s helpline for income tax queries on 0300 200 3300.
+Initially eligible couples had to register online for the marriage allowance.
+They may now apply by writing to HM Revenue & Customs (HMRC) or by phone, using HMRC’s helpline for income tax queries on 0300 200 3300.
 Couples who register after the beginning of the tax year are still be entitled to the full annual allowance.
-The general time limit for making a claim for repayment of overpaid tax is four years, so that since 6 April 2022 claims for the past tax years 2015/16 to 2017/18 will be out of time.
-In the Autumn 2017 Budget the Government announced that provision would be made to allow claims in cases where a partner has died before the claim was made.
-Claims may be backdated by up to 4 years.
+The general time limit for making a claim for repayment of overpaid tax is four years, so that with the start of the 2025/26 tax year on 6 April 2025 claims for the tax years 2015/16 to 2020/21 will be out of time.

-In the Autumn 2021 Budget the Chancellor Rishi Sunak confirmed that for the coming tax year, 2022/23, the personal allowance would be £12,570 and the ‘marriage allowance’ would be £1,260.
-As recipients use the transferred allowance to offset against their liability to basic rate tax, which is charged at 20%, the allowance may be worth up to £252.
+The Chancellor also confirmed that the personal allowance would be fixed, at £12,570 for 2025/26, and the marriage allowance would also be fixed, at £1,260 for 2025/26.
+As recipients use the transferred allowance to offset against their liability to basic rate tax, which is charged at 20%: that is, a tax credit worth up to £252.

+Documents to download